Fires in Nelson

 When Nelson went to blazes

 It was during my childhood years.
 Very few people had telephones.
-If you wanted to call the fire brigade you had to rush up or down the street till you found a red metal fire alarm box.
+If you wanted to call the fire brigade you had to rush up or down the street until you found a red metal fire alarm box.
 You then had to find a rock or something to smash the glass panel and press the alarm button.
 This activated an alarm panel at the fire station.

 By this time it was quite often quicker to hop on your bike and ride down to the station.
 The other problem of course, was that hardly a day went by without a false alarm being set off and the broken glass panels having to be replaced.
 There were more false alarms than genuine calls.